Project-Vizcaya/One-Vizcaya/README.md

 ### 🧪 Phase 4: Testing, Performance, & Scale (Provincial Ready)
 _Goal: Battle-test the application for high traffic and diverse network environments._

-* **Offline Persistence:** Enable Firestore offline mode so citizens in remote areas can draft reports that auto-sync upon reconnecting to a network.
+* **Offline Persistence:** Enable Firestore offline mode and implement `HydratedBloc` so citizens in remote areas can draft reports that auto-sync upon reconnecting to a network.
 * **Hierarchical Access Control (RBAC):** Upgrade the LGU portal logic so a Barangay Captain only views their jurisdiction, while the Mayor views the entire municipality.
 * **Performance Profiling:** Utilize Antigravity DevTools to eliminate memory leaks, ensuring smooth performance on budget Android devices.
 * **Beta Testing:** Deploy the finalized APK via **Firebase App Distribution** to community testers for rigorous field validation prior to official launch.
+*
 ---
 Developed by Aaron Anthony Gano, 3<sup>rd</sup>-Year Computer Science Student at NVSU.